sksabbir2234/WebDeveloper-Note/Explore_javascript.md

 console.log(factorial(0)); // Output: 1
 ```

-### 3-38 Factorial using a while loop or a decrementing loop:
+### 3-38 Factorial using a while loop or a decrementing loop

 You can achieve the same result using a `while` loop or a decrementing loop: